 Many believe drug testing programs are the only way to prevent impaired employees from posing a safety risk.
 This belief has been long justified because drug testing has been a staple of human resources practices for decades, and a lack of practical alternatives has cemented these beliefs.
 Yet, drug testing has many limitations as a tool for improving safety day-to-day.
 Although drug tests have a place and purpose in the safety-sensitive workplace, the following points illustrate why drug testing may be more effective (and less expensive) when supplemented by a an easy-to-use daily alertness testing program like AlertMeter®.

-What a drug test measures
+What does a drug test measure?

 First, we must understand what drug tests are intended to measure or discover, because alertness testing and drug testing provide different information.
 Drug tests take biological samples, often blood or urine, and then they test those samples for the presence of certain chemicals that match the signatures of whichever substances the drug test is designed to detect.
 Consequently, drug tests cannot account for every possible intoxicating substance.
 Conversely, there are many opportunities for false positives, whereby someone had ingested something innocent, but the drug test detects an illicit intoxicant.
 This could include things like over-the-counter cold medication, for example.